rugbyprof/4143-plc-course-notes/OOP_Concepts/10-packages_in_depth.md

 └── ...
 ```

-This is different from the last slide where we showed you the Wizard, Warrior and Character structs all in the same package.
+This is different from the last slide where you were shown the Wizard, Warrior and Character structs all in the same package.
 Now they are all different packages.
 With this comes implications though...
 Run through the following code.

 ### Define the Character Interface: